zchee/golang-wiki/ExperienceReports.md

 ## Diagnostics and Debugging

   - Kevin Burke, "[How I'm running benchmarks and printing their results](https://github.com/kevinburke/go-html-boilerplate/blob/master/Makefile#L38)", it would be nice if I didn't need so much Unix glue to run and print these.
 July 2017.

+## Education and Teaching

+  - Carl Kingsford and Phillip Compeau, "[Go 2.0 for Teaching](http://www.monogrammedchalk.com/go-2-for-teaching/)".
+Experience using Go in an introductory programming course.

 ## Documentation